analyticsjs/web-analytics/packages/core/index.md

 ## Initialization

-Use named imports to import `Analytics` from `@web-analytics/core` into your file, and use the `new` operator to initialize it.
+Import `Analytics` from `@web-analytics/core` with named imports into your file, and initialize it with the `new` operator.

 During initialization, some options need to be passed in, see the type declarations below.